 5) Coral Safari Semi Submarine Ride

-10) Bird Watching at Chidiya Tapu
+6) Bird Watching at Chidiya Tapu

-The birdwatching tour of the Andaman Island will tick most of your endemics in 5 days.
-The Andaman and Nicobar islands have a total of about 22 endemic birds’ species.
+Chidiya Tapu is called the “Island of Birds”, one requires patience to watch the birds through the rough climate change or other disturbance in nature.
+The wetland in Port Blair is the home for the birds over 270 species, also an easy way to look at the local flora and fauna.
+The Bird watching tour in the Andaman Island will tick most of your endemics in 5 days.
+The Andaman and Nicobar islands have a total of about 22 endemic birds’ species to be spotted.
 Since only parts of the Andaman Islands have recently been opened to tourists only 15 endemic species are accessible are the other species are found on islands that are not open to tourists and visitors.
 Special tours are usually organized for the Narcondam Hornbill.

-The islands are at a distance of approximately 1200kms from the mainland.
+The islands are at a distance of approximately 1200 km from the mainland.
 Blessed with colossal natural beauty, friendly people and relatively low cost of travel makes Andaman a backpackers’ paradise!
 Of the 572 islands, only about 38 are inhabited and out of them, very few are accessible in Andaman while Nicobar is completely out of bounds for everyone other than locals of Nicobar and government servants posted in these islands.
 But, nevertheless, it is definitely a vacation you should go for!